isomerpages/pa-cdcvouchers-v2/_residents/Residents' FAQ.md

     <input type="checkbox" id="accordion23">
     <label for="accordion23"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#DB3B18">What happens if I accidentally misplaced my printed vouchers?</span></label>
     <div>
-			<p>The QR codes are similar to cash and any misplaced printed QR codes may be used by anyone who picked it.</p>
-			<p>You may request for a re-print at the CCs if the vouchers have been partially used, but a new set of vouchers will not be issued again.</p>
-			<p>Residents are advised to exercise personal responsibility in safekeeping their vouchers as they are equivalent to cash.
-Residents are advised to be careful with sharing their voucher links, as anyone with your voucher link can spend your voucher at participating merchants.
+						<p>Any misplaced vouchers may be used by anyone who picked it up.
+You may request for a re-print at the CCs if the vouchers have been partially used or have not been used yet, but a new set of vouchers will not be issued to replace the existing set.
+Recipients are advised to exercise personal responsibility in safekeeping their vouchers as they are equivalent to cash.</p>
+			<p>Please note that the vouchers are non-refundable and/or non-exchangeable.
 			</p>
     </div>
   </li>